MomentEvents/Where2Be-Website/README.md

 ## 🌟 Welcome to Where2Be 📷

-Where2Be is an event platform by students for students.
-This GitHub organization mainly contains private repositories used by our developers.
-There is not much to see here publicly :)
+Where2Be is an event platform by students for students (1200 users and counting!).
+This repository contains the platform's website.

 ## Website

 https://where2be.app

-**All mobile app and server source code is private and confidential.
-The only public repository is the website.**